nascimentodiego/sunsetexperience/README.md

 > - Coroutines and flows.</br>
 > - Dependency injection best practices.</br>

-Above is the Clean Architecture flow that shows how the data is requested until data is presented.
+Below is the Clean Architecture flow that shows how the data is requested until data is presented.
 Clean Architecture divided into 3 layers: (Presentation - Domain - Data)

 <p align="start">